TeXlyre/texlyre.github.io/docs/configuration.md

 2. Generates `plugins.config.js`
 3. Generates `userdata.json` from `default` settings
 4. Generates `userdata.local.json` by merging `default` with `local` overrides
+5. Generates `userdata.mobile.json` by merging local with mobile and is used when a mobile browser is detected
-5. Updates `vite.config.ts` with the correct `baseUrl`
+6. Updates `vite.config.ts` with the correct `baseUrl`
-6. Updates `index.html` with title and favicon
+7. Updates `index.html` with title and favicon

 ### Production Build